Dyal Singh College, Delhi

 Dyal Singh College is a co-educational institute of University of Delhi.
 It was established in 1959 in Delhi, India.
+It is a constituent college of Delhi University.
+It comes under South Campus of Delhi University and is a top ranked college of South Campus.
 It offers undergraduate as well as postgraduate courses in science, the humanities and commerce.

-It has been ranked 21st all over India in the national institutional ranking framework in 2020.
+It has been ranked 8th all over India in the national institutional ranking framework in 2017.
 In the year 2021, it secured 29th place in the college category, while in 2022 it got 35th place.
+In this year according to NIRF Ranking 2024 this college secured 34th place in the category.

-Dyal Singh College has been awarded "A" grade by the National assessment and accreditation council in the year 2017.
-The college admits students from all communities irrespective of gender, caste, religion and physical challenges.
+Dyal Singh College has been awarded "A" grade by the National assessment and accreditation council in the year 2022.

+It is one of the best colleges for geography courses and Science related courses.

+Some Colleges of the University near it are Lady Shri Ram College, Kamla Nehru College and Dyal Singh Evening College.

 Location

 The college is centrally located at Lodhi Road in New Delhi near Lodhi Gardens, Jawaharlal Nehru Stadium, Safdarjung Tomb, Humayun's Tomb, India Habitat Centre, India International Centre and many other institutions of national and international significance.
 The college is surrounded by prominent and splendid neighbourhoods, markets and societies as Khan Market, Golf Links, Jor Bagh, Rabindra Nagar, Delhi Golf Club, Delhi Race Club and so on.
 It is often regarded as the most beautiful college of DU.
 It is next to Jawahar Lal Nehru Stadium Metro Station on the Violet Line of the Delhi Metro.
 The college has connectivity through buses of the Delhi Transport Corporation and Delhi Metro.